 NANYAO YULONG NAXI AUTONOMOUS COUNTY YUNNAN PROVINCE From Baisha I visited another Naxi town, Nanyao, and stayed with a Naxi family there.
 Three generations lived together in a historic courtyard home (photos below).
 They even cooked for me every day.
 You'll also notice every Naxi home has a Tile Cat on the rooftop.
 Every Tile Cat is different, brought home in a red cloth, and placed on a new home's roof on a particularly auspicious day.
 The cats ward off evil spirits, which I imagine is exactly the opposite of what real cats do.

 BAOSHAN YUNNAN PROVINCE Finally leaving northern Yunnan, I passed through the center of the province, specifically to Baoshan, one of the larger cities in Yunnan.
-It gets very little international (or perhaps even national) tourism but for that reason I found it very interesting.
+It gets very little tourism but for that reason I found it very interesting.
 Bugs and fresh brains, the cuisine of China never disappoints!

 MANZHANG XISHUANGBANNA DAI AUTONOMOUS PREFECTURE YUNNAN PROVINCE Finally I ended up in southern Yunnan, which was so unlike the rest of the province that it seemed almost a different country.
-This was partly because the climate was more tropical and temperate forests gave way to jungles, but it was also because southern Yunnan is dominated by the Dai people, who are closely related to the Thai of Thailand.
-And like the Thai, they practice Theravada Buddhism, which is very distinct from the Tibetan and Mahayana Buddhist found in the rest of China.
-You can see the difference in the temples, with their steep roofs and ornate details covered in spirit guardians instead of simple animals.
-Manzhang is such a Dai village but also home to the Bumang, who were actually only identified in the mid-2000s (before that they were erroneously classified as Dai).
+This was partly because the climate was more tropical, but it was also because southern Yunnan is dominated by the Dai people, who are closely related to the Thai of Thailand.
+And like the Thai, they practice Theravada Buddhism, which is very distinct from the Tibetan and Mahayana Buddhists found in the rest of China.
+You can see the difference in the temples, with their steep roofs and ornate details covered in spirit guardians.
+Manzhang is a traditinoal Dai village but also home to the Bumang.
 They are the descendants of ethnic Khang immigrants who fled Vietnam in the 1800s and still speak a language very close to the Khang.
 Manzhang has a great many crafts-people and attracts tourists wishing to take classes with local masters.
 Traditional paper-making is particularly well known in the village (see the old man below).

 JINGHONG XISHUANGBANNA DAI AUTONOMOUS PREFECTURE YUNNAN PROVINCE Jinghong is the capital of the Dai Autonomous Prefecture and therefor a major center of Dai culture.
-In fact, in developing the city, the government has chosen to use local architectural styles, something every city should do before the entire world looks a generic copy of downtown Dallas.
+In fact, in developing the city, the government has chosen to use local architectural styles, something every city should do (before the entire world looks a generic copy of downtown Dallas).
 Jinghong sits on the mighty Mekong River and was founded as Chiang Hung in 1180 AD as the capital of Sipsongpanna, a Tai Kingdom.
 Sipsongpanna had a close and long relationship with Lanna, another Tai Kingdom, whose capital was Chiang Mai (now in modern day Thailand).
-I'd visit Chiang Mai sometime later on my journeys.
-But for now it was sadly time for me to leave China.
-I crossed the border into Laos.
+My China journey ended, from here I crossed the border into Laos.
 And so it goes.